Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

-To present the mixed MLE and L-moments based approach considered, we first define the L-moments, given by \citet{Hosking1990}, for the real valued random variable $X$ with distribution $F(x)$ and quantile function $Q(p)$ according to Definition \ref{DefnLmoments}.
+A detailed discussion of the mixed MLE and L-moments based estimation, including asymptotic properties can be found in \citet{Morrison2002}.
+To present the mixed MLE and L-moments based approach, we first define the L-moments, given by \citet{Hosking1990}, for the real valued random variable $X$ with distribution $F(x)$ and quantile function $Q(p)$ according to Definition \ref{DefnLmoments}.